ChristianHaider/amber-extension/README.md

 ## Use AmberWebExtension library in your project

-**DELETE THIS PARAGRAPH, IF AmberWebExtension IS A LIBRARY.
-DELETE WHOLE THIS SECTION IF AmberWebExtension IS AN APP, NOT A LIBRARY.**

 If not already done, install Amber and create an Amber project with `amber init`, as shown in [Amber Instructions](https://lolg.it/amber/amber#prerequisities).